PauloVilla/Credit_model_02/README.md

 ### File and Folder Descriptions

-* ´Credit Model.pdf´: Detailed analysis report covering the interest rate formation for the credit model.
+* `Credit Model.pdf`: Detailed analysis report covering the interest rate formation for the credit model.
-* ´Code/´: Directory containing all code for model loading, EDA, training, Forward, and risk analysis.
+* `Code/`: Directory containing all code for model loading, EDA, training, Forward, and risk analysis.
-* ´Diagrams/´: Visuals explaining code and class structures for easier understanding and future reference.
+* `Diagrams/`: Visuals explaining code and class structures for easier understanding and future reference.